-Malvern College Chengdu aims to provide a range of international experiences for our students, both on campus and beyond our campus.
-We will have summer camps for our students to Malvern College in the UK and we’re establishing similar exchange programs with schools in Hong Kong, Singapore, and the US.
-We will encourage our students to participate in educational visits, summer camps, voluntary work and internships in various international destinations.
-Some of the examples of the international organizations that we will be engaging with include:
+Malvern College Chengdu aims to provide a range of international experiences for our pupils.
+Summer camps will be held at Malvern College UK and we are establishing similar exchange programmes with schools in Hong Kong, Singapore and the USA.
+Pupils will be encouraged to participate in educational visits, summer camps, voluntary work and internships in various international destinations, and to join us in working with international organizations like Habitat for Humanity and AIESEC.

 Tasked with leading AIESEC’s 70,000+ volunteers and full-time staff in achieving its mission across 120+ countries and territories.
 They are the final decision makers for the organization, directing strategy, operations and act as guardians of the AIESEC Way throughout the global network.